wso2/docs-mi/en/docs/reference/synapse-properties/scopes.md

 You can retrieve a property in the operation context level from the `         operation        ` scope.
-The properties within iterated/cloned message with the `         operation        ` scope are preserved in the in sequence even if you have configured your API resources to be sent through the fault sequence when faults exist.
+The properties within the iterated/cloned message with the `         operation        ` scope are preserved in the in sequence even if you have configured your API resources to be sent through the fault sequence when faults exist.
 A given property with the `         operation        ` scope only exists